 A “nest egg” generally refers to retirement accounts.
 It’s the money you save for the future so that you have something to fall back on when you retire.
 Oftentimes, growing your nest egg is the stated goal of a financial plan.
-But what do we mean when we talk about a nest egg, and how do you grow it?
+And many people work with a financial advisor to optimize that plan for their financial goals.
+Let’s take a look at how you can build and grow your nest egg.

-It’s important to put part of your paycheck aside while you’re working to build a strong retirement plan.
-This will help you have income to support yourself after you retire.
+When it comes to building a nest egg for retirement, many employees put part of their paycheck aside as part of a long-term retirement plan.
 There’s no single correct amount to save for retirement.
 For example, a $500,000 nest egg may be a good amount, but some retirees may be able to live on less than that.
-Others may need more than that, depending on where they live and how many dependents they have.
+Others may need more, depending on where they live and how many dependents they have.
 If you want to figure out what size your nest egg should be, a retirement calculator can help.

 Why Build a Nest Egg Now?